-Trusted Knoxville, TN Law Firm Pursues Damages for Victims of Head, Neck & Traumatic Brain Injuries
+Knoxville Attorneys Helping Victims of Head, Neck & Traumatic Brain Injuries

-Aggressive representation for clients in Maryville, Sevierville, Clinton, Lenoir City and Loudon
+Aggressive representation for clients in Maryville, Sevierville, Clinton, Lenoir City, and Loudon

-If your injury was caused by a reckless driver, careless manufacturer or other negligent party, our legal team at Banks and Jones can assist you with filing a personal injury lawsuit.
+If your injury was caused by a reckless driver, careless manufacturer, or other negligent party, our legal team at Banks & Jones can assist you with filing a personal injury lawsuit.
 Given your condition, we know that it is vital for you to receive fair compensation.
 But while many injury cases are settled out of court, we prepare every case as though it were going to trial.

-Levels of traumatic brain injury
+How is a traumatic brain injury diagnosed?

 Properly diagnosing a brain injury is essential in determining effective treatment.
 Many people do not realize that a concussion is a type of traumatic brain injury or TBI.
 Even a concussion can cause permanent injury if it results in a diffuse axonal injury (DAI), which occurs when the brain’s connecting fibers called axons become severed from the rapid acceleration and deceleration of the gelatinous brain within the bony skull.
 DAI is a common type of traumatic brain injury.
 If a concussion causes a blood clot in the brain, it can even be fatal.
-Our lawyers have extensive experience representing Knoxville-area clients who suffer the most serious brain, head and other catastrophic injuries.
+Our lawyers have extensive experience representing Knoxville-area clients who suffer the most serious brain, head, and other catastrophic injuries.

-The three levels of brain injury are:
+What are the three levels of brain injury?

-Mild traumatic brain injury.
+- Mild traumatic brain injury.
 When a person’s brain function is altered and he or she feels dazed or confused after a head injury, that individual has probably suffered a concussion.
 It is important to realize that while a few seconds or few minutes of unconsciousness is common in concussions, it is not always a determining factor.

-Moderate traumatic brain injury.
+- Moderate traumatic brain injury.
 Most moderate traumatic brain injuries result from a violent shaking of the head or a hard nonpenetrating impact.
-A moderate TBI can result in physical, cognitive and behavioral impairments that may last for months or may be permanent.
+A moderate TBI can result in physical, cognitive, and behavioral impairments that may last for months or may be permanent.

-Severe traumatic brain injury.
-Crushing or penetrating blows to the head can cause a severe traumatic brain injury that results in skull fractures, brain hemorrhages and death.
+- Severe traumatic brain injury.
+Crushing or penetrating blows to the head can cause a severe traumatic brain injury that results in skull fractures, brain hemorrhages, and death.
 Severe TBIs require immediate and lifelong treatment.
 Furthermore, severe TBIs can increase the risk for conditions like Alzheimer’s disease and Parkinson’s disease.

-Types of neck injuries
+What types of neck injuries are there?

 Whiplash is one of the most common types of personal injuries.
 It occurs when a motor vehicle is forced to stop suddenly because of a collision, causing the head of the victim to swing forward and backward or from side to side.
 Whiplash can range from minor to severe and is only one type of neck injury.
 Other examples of neck injuries include:

 - Crick in the neck— A crick in the neck is characterized by stiffness or pain in the neck and is experienced usually in the morning following a bad night’s rest.
 It can also be caused from staring at a computer monitor for too long.

 - Muscle strain— Muscle strains occur typically from overuse and overexertion.

 - Neck sprain— An overstretching of the joints and ligaments is what causes sprains to occur.
 Quickly turning your neck to check your blind spots while driving may lead to a sprain.
 Additionally, falls are known to cause neck and back sprains.

 - Neck fracture— A neck fracture occurs when there is a break in the cervical bone.
-It is usually caused by extreme trauma in an auto accident, fall or sports accident.
+It is usually caused by extreme trauma in an auto accident, fall, or sports accident.

-What are the causes of head, neck and traumatic brain injury?
+What are the causes of head, neck, and traumatic brain injury?

-Head, neck and traumatic brain injury are often the result of accidents involving speed as in a motor vehicle crash, falls on the same level or from a height and from blunt force as happens in a sporting accident or acts of violence.
-Here are some of the common causes of head, neck and traumatic brain injuries:
+Head, neck, and traumatic brain injury are often the result of accidents involving speed as in a motor vehicle crash, falls on the same level or from a height, and from blunt force as happens in a sporting accident or acts of violence.
+Here are some of the common causes of head, neck, and traumatic brain injuries:

 What does a traumatic brain injury look like?